Document

 The landlord can request the local authority to review the penalty charge.
 A final appeal can be made by the landlord to the First-tier Tribunal.

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
-Under these regulations a penalty charge of up to £30,000 can be made, with the potential for multiple penalties to be imposed for a continuing failure.
+Under these regulations a financial penalty of up to £30,000 can be imposed, with the potential for multiple penalties to be imposed for a continuing failure.
 The procedure and appeals concerned with penalty charges are laid out in Schedule 2 to these Regulations.

 The Council may serve notices imposing Civil Penalties as an alternative to prosecution in respect of the following offences: